 Although items like a tax return may appear simple, there are many rules and reliefs that need to be considered when completing them.
 By having an expert in tax legislation to aid on these complex issues, you can have peace of mind that the tax liability has been correctly calculated.
 An accountant will have up-to-date knowledge on tax legislation changes, meaning that you can be confident you are receiving advice you can trust.
 Not having to read up on continual changes to legislation will free up time to run your business.
 They are also able to make you aware of upcoming changes so that you are able to make any necessary changes within the business.

 For example, as part of Making Tax Digital, VAT-registered businesses have to submit their return using compatible software.
 A good accountant will have made clients aware ahead of time and provided the necessary support.
 By being proactive to these changes it reduces the impact upon the day-to-day running of the business.

 Accountants are able to assist with regular tasks like Payroll to ensure that you comply with all relevant legislation.

 Access to additional resources (extras)

-As an accounting firm we have access to additional resources that may be of use to you.
+As an accounting firm, we have access to additional resources that may be of use to you.
 For example, staff at Croner-I, who provide expert knowledge on various areas of accounting and taxation.
-With this we are able assist with queries that you may have.
+With this, we are able to assist with queries that you may have.

 Finding an accountant